-Gain valuable international experience as part of your degree and spend a semester or even a year at Dowling College in the USA, Malmö University in Sweden, Leeds Beckett University in the UK or Ryerson University in Canada.
+Gain valuable international experience as part of your degree and spend a semester or even a year at Malmö University in Sweden, Leeds Beckett University in the UK or Ryerson University in Canada.
 Students who have been on a student exchange often find it changes their lives.